Melycher Family History

 Kelsey Note

 This note was dropped at my office in Burley, Idaho several years ago.
 While I normally get Thank You cards in the mail, this is the anomaly.
 I believe it speaks for itself.
-While I should not go into details, I will provide this little bit.

 I was appointed to represent Delores Kelsey, Florence Delores Herron Kelsey, (1930-2017), in an eviction litigation.
 Some of her children were attempting to evict Bret Kelsey (1959-2020), her son, out of her home.
-It turned into a slog fest of infighting among a number of the Kelsey children/siblings.
+It turned into a slog fest among a number of the Kelsey children/siblings.
 Brent Robinson defended Bret, Matt Darrington represented Paul Kelsey (1956-2018), Curtis Stoker was appointed as Trustee of the Kelsey Trust, and Peter Wells represented Curtis Stoker as Trustee.
 It took years of work.
 A Cassia County case, most hearings were held in Minidoka County.
 I think this case drove Judge Bollar to retirement faster.

 Mr. Kelsey also took it upon himself to protest many attorneys over the years.
 I am fortunate to have also been in that club.